-Any other activity where the circumstances suggest that there is the potential for unreasonable risk must be reviewed by the Principal and reviewed against the Safety Guidelines for Physical Activity in Alberta Schools.

-Activities Notes Softball A sport similar to baseball played on a small diamond with a ball that is larger than a baseball and that is pitched underhand Swimming (Synchronized) A sport in which members of a team of swimmers perform coordinated or identical movements in time to music.
-Swimming( in pool with Lifeguard present) Swimming (In Hotel Pool with Direct Supervision of Staff) Track and Field- in field events: Include discuss, javelin, shot put, pole vault and high jump Tobogganing, tubing, crazy carpet, and sledding on a slope of less than five metres in height or with an incline of less than 35 degrees Wall Climbing (In licensed facilities) A wall at a sports center or in a gymnasium fitted with attachments to simulate a rock face for climbing practice Water Polo A seven-a-side game played by swimmers in a pool, with a ball like a volleyball that is thrown into the opponent's net Water Slides/Water Park ( Parks need to be vetted) Water Slide - a slide into a swimming pool, typically flowing with water and incorporating a number of twists and turns.
+AMBER ACTIVITIES Any other activity where the circumstances suggest that there is the potential for unreasonable risk must be reviewed by the Principal and reviewed against the Safety Guidelines for Physical Activity in Alberta Schools.
+Activities Notes Swimming (Synchronized) A sport in which members of a team of swimmers perform coordinated or identical movements in time to music.
+Swimming(in pool with Lifeguard present) Swimming (In Hotel Pool with Direct Supervision of Staff) Track and Field- in field events: Include discuss, javelin, shot put, pole vault and high jump Tobogganing, tubing, crazy carpet, and sledding on a slope of less than five metres in height or with an incline of less than 35 degrees Wall Climbing (In licensed facilities) A wall at a sports center or in a gymnasium fitted with attachments to simulate a rock face for climbing practice Water Polo A seven-a-side game played by swimmers in a pool, with a ball like a volleyball that is thrown into the opponent's net Water Slides/Water Park (Parks need to be vetted) Water Slide - a slide into a swimming pool, typically flowing with water and incorporating a number of twists and turns.
 Water Parks - a large outdoor area with swimming pools, water slides, and similar attractions Weightlifting The sport or activity of lifting barbells or other heavy weights.
 Winter and Summer Camping outs Camping is an outdoor activity involving overnight stays away from home in a shelter, such as a tent or a recreational vehicle Wrestling The sport or activity of grappling with an opponent and trying to throw or hold them down on the ground, typically according to a code of rules